bssrdev/wilderhood/_africandiaries/2016-01-23-The-Mistake.markdown

 	<ol>
 		<li>
-			<em>A static scene or a scene with relatively slow movement of the subject</em>; this type of scene will have a single subject where the photographer focussing one's attention and is the main part of the image.
+			<em>A static scene or a scene with relatively slow movement of the subject</em>; this type of scene will have a single subject where the photographer focusses one's attention and this is the main part of the image.
 For e.g., A serene landscape, a flower, a deer grazing or an elephant in its slow and graceful walk or a leopard on a tree.
 In situations like these the photographer can take an image, review the image and change the settings and take one more.
 		</li>

 		<li>